XtopheB/BigData/README.md

 # BigData
-Exercises and documents for SIAP's Big Data Course

-*21-25 October, SIAP, Japan*
+Exercises and documents for SIAP's course on ***Big Data: Innovative Methods and Applications for Achieving SDGs*** *21-25 October, SIAP, Japan*

 > Code and demos created for the course